 Bodies come in many different shapes and sizes.
 Some of us have broader shoulders, narrower hips and some of us are curvier.
 It’s important to remember that there isn’t a “typical” or “average” body.
 We’re all a little bit different, it is one of the things that makes us all unique.

-Most of us can categorize our shape into categories.
 Some of the most common general categories include: